LBHackney-IT/Hackney.Core/Hackney.Core/Hackney.Core.Authorization/README.md

 	app.UseGoogleGroupAuthorization();
 ```

-This middleware will use `REQUIRED_GOOGL_GROUPS` environment valiable to get required Google groups list.
+This middleware will use `REQUIRED_GOOGL_GROUPS` environment variable to get required Google groups list.

 ### Testing
 The testing process for `AuthorizeEndpointByIpWhitelist` is similar to that of `AuthorizeEndpointByGroups`.
 For detailed instructions on how to conduct these tests, please refer to the [Testing section](#testing).